danwatt/bibcompact/README.md

 * The KJV (OT+NT) has a total of about 790,000 words
 * If treat a word as a symbol, and we add individual instances of punctuation ( `.,:;-"?!`, etc), there are about 970,000 total symbols
-* About 13,578 unique words when case-sensitive (14 bits), 12,593 when case-insensitive.
-* 66 books (8 bits), 1,189 chapters (11 bits), 31,102 verses (15 bits)
+* The KVJ has 66 books (8 bits), 1,189 chapters (11 bits), 31,102 verses (15 bits)
 * The longest verse in the KJV is Esther 8:9 at:
     * 528 characters
     * 90 words case-sensitive, 51 distinct words
     * 104 tokens, including punctuation, 56 distinct.
 * The longest chapter in the Bible is Psalms 119, at 176 verses (8 bits) and around 2,400 total words (12 bits).

 Common stop words account for much of the text (case-insensitive):